22.214.171.124 Forms of Democracy

 Direct democracy, where people vote on individual issues, has been made easier by technology: the Internet and computerised telephony for example.
 A referendum is a useful technique for determining the people’s will on a single big issue which can be phrased as a simple question, and it constitutes a transparently balanced negotiation, but it has limitations:

-- They are inherently majoritarian; a vote without discussion doesn’t offer any way to express minority views.
+● They are purely majoritarian; a vote without discussion doesn’t offer any way to express minority views.

-The role of direct democracy is thus best considered as a useful supplementary technique: as a method of consultation, as described later in this chapter (6.5.3).
+The role of direct democracy is thus best considered as a useful supplementary technique, a method of consultation, as described later in this chapter (6.5.3).

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6321a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6321b.htm